crêpe salée $13

 This is an interpersonal assessment for you to do with each student.
 These take time to get through each student; however, a conversation is an important skill to experience.
 Aka – It’s worth the time!
 Read more: Tips for doing an interpersonal assessment.

-Make a sign up sheet and let students sign up.
+Make a sign up sheet for students.
 You may want to do this the day before the assessment.
 A general rule is each student may take 5 minutes (start to finish).
 You can adjust that and you may want to use a timer.

 Set yourself up in one area.
-Have plenty of rubrics, a pen, the menu (from download), list of possible questions (from download) a timer, and any other props you want.
+Have plenty of rubrics, a pen, the menu (from download), list of possible questions (from download) a timer, and any other props you want (menus, food/drink props, money).

 The menu is generic on purpose.
-For example, it says “meat” and “vegetables” as options.
+For example, it says “savory crepes” and “sweet crepes” as options.
 This will allow students to say whatever they can.
 This is where you can ask them to give as many options and details as they can.

 Make an “on deck” place so the next person is ready to go.
 Put the menu on the wall there so they can look at it before they get to you (In this situation in real life, they wouldn’t have long to look at the menu).
 Also put the sign up list for them to tell the next person when they need to come “on deck.”
 This keeps the flow going.